 FOLLOW US HERE!

-The Public Information Officer for the Forsyth County Sheriff’s Office is Communications Specialist Stacie Miller, who serves as the spokesperson for the agency.
+The Public Information Officer for the Forsyth County Sheriff’s Office is Director of External Communications Stacie Miller, who serves as the spokesperson for the agency.

 In addition, the PIO contributes to the Forsyth County Sheriff’s Office social media pages and also assists the Community Relations team with community outreach.

-You can contact our Public Information Officer at Communications Specialist Stacie Miller
+You can contact our Public Information Officer, Director of External Communications Stacie Miller,

 COMMUNITY RELATIONS UNIT